Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 ## BepinEx Issue:

-BepinEx is a dirty way to mod because it adds junk to the base game's files that can cause issues with other modding methods (like Smorgasbord).
+BepinEx is a dirty way to mod because it adds junk to the base game's files that can cause conflicts with other modding methods (like Smorgasbord).

+If you ever modded your game with BepinEx, you have two options:

+1. Delete the BepinEx files from the base game's folder.
-If you ever modded your game with BepinEx, uninstall 7DtD, delete any remaining 7DtD folders in the Steam Directory, and perform a clean installation.
+2. Or, uninstall 7DtD, delete any remaining 7DtD folders in the Steam Directory, and perform a clean installation.

 You should be good to go after that.